Yoast/wordpress-seo/packages/e2e-tests/README.md

 ## Configuration

-### Headless mode
+A configuration example is present in the [jest-puppeteer.config.js.example](jest-puppeteer.config.js.example) file.

 The default configuration of the packages runs the test in headless mode.
-If you want to run in non-headless mode, uncomment the ` // headless: false,` line in `jest.puppeteer.config.js`.
+If you want to run the tests in headless mode, rename the `jest-puppeteer.config.js.example` file to `jest-puppeteer.config.js`
-## Slow Motion

-If you want to slows down Puppeteer operations by a specified amount of milliseconds, uncomment the ` // slowMo: 100,` line in `jest.puppeteer.config.js`, and edit the `slowMo` value.
+**Slow Motion** slows down Puppeteer operations by a specified amount of milliseconds.
+Comment the `slowMo: 100,` line in `jest.puppeteer.config.js` to disable it.
+You can also edit the `slowMo` value to change its behaviour.